 FastPick is on the list, and it’s an interesting inclusion.
 The in-house product of Resorts Atlantic City is set to cross state lines to serve the PA market.

 DRAFT is now a division of Paddy Power Betfair, which has a presence in nearly every gaming market and vertical.
-The group already offers DFS in Pennsylvania, and it intends to explore online gambling and sports betting in due time.
+The group already offers DFS in Pennsylvania, and it intends to explore online gambling in due time.
 Both DRAFT and NY-based Boom Fantasy offer newer, non-traditional variants of DFS.

 Fantasy Football Players Championship (FFPC) and Sports Hub are the wildcards, both relatively unknown in the space.
 FFPC is a paid, season-long product that offers contests across a tall range of stakes.
 It’s actually been around since 2008, based on an idea formulated several years earlier.
 Sports Hub is brand new, apparently close to debuting its proprietary platform.

 And, of course, it’s no surprise to see industry leaders DraftKings and FanDuel at the front of the line.